irrg/character-sheets/oedipus.md

   > Within a round or two of successfully using Enthrall, Fast Talk, or a similar ability on a target within short range, the difficulty of the first attack you make on that target is decreased by two steps.
 Once you use Unexpected Betrayal on a target, the difficulty of using your abilities or attempt- ing simple persuasion on that target is permanently increased by two steps. *Enabler.*
 - **Stare Them Down**
   > The mental strength you’ve built up racing over the years is significant.
 You’re trained in Intellect defense tasks. *Enabler.*

-### Actions
-- **Fast Talk** *(1 Intellect point)*
-  > When speaking with an intelligent creature who can understand you and isn’t hostile, you convince them to give you some specific in- formation in the next round; perhaps a name, address, or other details.
-The information you get out of them must be agreed upon by the GM; it should not put the creature or its allies in obvious danger or be wildly out of character. *Action.*
-- **Access Onboard** *(3 Intellect points)*
-  > You attempt to take control of the onboard computer and can access all prior data (where the vehicle has been) as well as optimizing the navigation system, adding +1 to all navigation rolls.
-Action.
-- **Spin Identity** *(2+ Intellect points)*
-  > You convince all intelligent creatures who can see, hear, and understand you that you are someone or something other than who you actually are.
-You don’t impersonate a specific individual known to the victim.
-Instead, you con- vince the victim that you are someone they do not know belonging to a certain category of people.
-A disguise isn’t necessary, but a good disguise will almost certainly be an asset to the roll involved.
-If you attempt to convince more than one creature, the Intellect cost increases by 1 point per additional victim.
-Fooled creatures remain so for up to an hour, unless your actions or other circum- stances reveal your true identity earlier. *Action.*

 ## SKILLS